gcglinton/github-docs/FSDH_GitHub_Strategy.md

 ### Security Integration
 - Integrate security practices into the development process from the start, ensuring that code is secure by design.
 - Automate security checks and vulnerability assessments in the CI/CD pipelines on both GitHub and Azure DevOps.
+- Vulnerabilities in existing packages will be flagged by Dependabot

 ### Continuous Monitoring and Feedback
 - Implement continuous monitoring of codebases to detect and respond to security threats in real-time.
 - Use automated tools to provide immediate feedback to developers on security issues and code quality.
+- GitHub security tools include a secret scanner that will alert the team if any secret is committed by mistake in the public repository
+- Remediation process to be documented to handle accidental leakage of secrets in the source code

 ## Security and Compliance